AppCafe Docs

 • any hard constraints

-Keep Improve prompt with AI enabled when you want AppCafe to ask a few clarifying questions before generation.
+Keep Improve requirement with AI enabled when you want AppCafe to ask a few clarifying questions before generation.
 This usually improves the result by making the plan more specific.

 • you are not sure which pages should exist